Here’s The Case for and Against Weibo Corporation (WB)

-On Thursday, shares of Weibo Corporation (NASDAQ:WB) marked $43.73 per share versus a previous $42.95 closing price.
-With having a 1.82% gain, an insight into the fundamental values of Weibo Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-WB showed a fall of -5.65% within its YTD performance, with highs and lows between $34.26 – $74.68 during the period of 52 weeks, compared to the simple moving average of -3.75% in the period of the last 200 days.
+On Wednesday, shares of Weibo Corporation (NASDAQ:WB) marked $41.39 per share versus a previous $43.38 closing price.
+With having a -4.59% loss, an insight into the fundamental values of Weibo Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+WB showed a fall of -10.70% within its YTD performance, with highs and lows between $34.26 – $74.55 during the period of 52 weeks, compared to the simple moving average of -8.10% in the period of the last 200 days.

 CLSA equity researchers changed the status of Weibo Corporation (NASDAQ: WB) shares from “Buy” to a “Outperform” rating in the report published on November 15th, 2019.
 Other analysts, including Credit Suisse, also published their reports on WB shares.
 Credit Suisse repeated the rating from the previous report, marking WB under “Neutral” rating, in the report published on November 14th, 2019.
 Additionally, WB shares got another “Buy” rating from Jefferies.
 On the other hand, CLSA Upgrade the “Buy” rating for WB shares, as published in the report on August 19th, 2019.
 Jefferies seems to be going bullish on the price of WB shares, based on the price prediction for WB.
 Another “Neutral” rating came from JP Morgan.